Hasatori/Testspector/doc/Practices.md

 -   Catch tested exceptions using framework or library tools

--   Set general level for the test exception
+-   Set exception on the top of the hierarchy

 ### Catch tested exceptions using framework or library tools